-NYU School of Medicine’s Analytical Chemistry Core provides metals and elemental analysis of environmentally, experimentally, or pharmacologically exposed cells and tissues.
+NYU Langone's Analytical Chemistry Core provides metals and elemental analysis of environmentally, experimentally, or pharmacologically exposed cells and tissues.
 We also analyze other biological and environmental samples.

 As a researcher, you can access our sophisticated spectroscopy laboratories to evaluate samples for the presence of toxic metals including arsenic, chromium, cadmium, nickel, mercury, and lead.
 You can also analyze samples for environmental or experimental atmospheric metals and elements including sulfur, zinc, silica, iron, and cesium, or for pharmacological, therapeutic, and clinical metals and elements such as platinum, arsenic, silver, gold, aluminum, copper, and titanium.